 '''

 static inline int first_node(const nodemask_t srcp)

 {

 return min_t(int, MAX_NUMNODES, find_first_bit(srcp->bits, MAX_NUMNODES));

 }

-'''

 More about this will be in the another chapter about the NUMA.
-The next step after the declaration of these local variables is the call of the:
+The next step

+after the declaration of these local variables is the call of the:
-'''

 init_irq_default_affinity();

-'''

 function.
-The init\irq\default\affinity function defined in the same source code file and depends on the CONFIG\SMP kernel configuration option allocates a given cpumask structure (in our case it is the irq\default\affinity):
+The init irg default affinity function defined in the same source

+code file and depends on the CONFIG SMP kernel configuration option allocates a

-'''
+given cpumask structure (in our case it is the irq_default_affinity):

-#if defined(CONFIG_SMP)
+#if defined(CONFIG SMP)

-cpumask_var_t irq_default_affinity;
+cpumask var t irq default affinity;

-static void init init_irq_default_affinity(void)
+static void init init irq default affinity(void)

 {

 alloc_cpumask_var(&irq_default_affinity, GFP_NOWAIT);

 cpumask_setall(irq_default_affinity);

 }

 #else

 static void init init_irq_default_affinity(void)

 {

 }

 #endif

 '''

 We know that when a hardware, such as disk controller or keyboard, needs attention from the processor, it throws an interrupt.
 The interrupt tells to the processor that something has happened and that the processor should interrupt current process and handle an incoming event.
 In order to prevent multiple devices from sending the same interrupts, the IRQ system was established where each device in a computer system is assigned its own special IRQ so that its interrupts are unique.
 Linux kernel can assign certain IRQs to specific processors.
-This is known as SMP IRQ affinity, and it allows you control how your system will respond to various hardware events (that's why it has certain implementation only if the CONFIG\SMP kernel configuration option is set).
-After we allocated irq\default\affinity cpumask, we can see printk output:
+This is known as SMP IRQ affinity, and it allows you control how your system will respond to various hardware events (that's why it has certain implementation only if the CONFIG_SMP kernel configuration option is set).
+After we allocated irq_default_affinity cpumask, we can see printk output: